Abhishekj234/Abhishekj234/README.md

 In addition to learning technical skills, the course will also teach me how to work collaboratively with team members and stakeholders, and effectively communicate technical concepts to non-technical audiences.
 I will have access to a range of development tools and technologies, including Git, GitHub, VS Code, and AWS, which will help me develop my skills and gain practical experience.

-By completing the Full Stack Development course with Edureka, I am confident that I will be well-prepared to take on challenging projects and advance my career as a Full Stack Developer.
+By completing the Full Stack Development course with LetsUpgrade, I am confident that I will be well-prepared to take on challenging projects and advance my career as a Full Stack Developer.
 I am excited to learn from industry experts and join a community of like-minded individuals who share my passion for technology and innovation.